Thackeray Sarkar: Uddhav sworn in CM, 6 ministers take oath

 There was speculation that Ajit Pawar would be sworn in as deputy chief minister on Thursday but only two ministers from the NCP took oath at the ceremony.
 A special session of the 14th state Assembly was held here on Wednesday where oath was administered to 285 newly- elected members by pro tem Speaker Kalidas Kolambkar who was appointed to the post by Governor Bhagat Singh Koshyari.

-Uddhav Thackeray is the 18th CM of Maharashtra.
-However, considering the number of terms, he will be the 29th chief minister of the state.
+Uddhav Thackeray is the 19th CM of Maharashtra.
+However, considering the number of terms, he is the 29th chief minister of the state.

 An ace photographer, the otherwise affable, mild- mannered politician, displayed combative traits of his father in dealing with the BJP on the demand for rotational chief ministership just after Assembly poll results were announced.
 In rallies, Uddhav had repeatedly voiced his resolve to fulfil the dream of his father to make a Shiv Sainik the chief minister, and ended up donning the mantle himself.